-Know the terminology.
+- Know the terminology.
 Choosing implants is more than just picking a cup size.
-Implants are actually measured in cubic centimeters, also called “CCs.”
-Bra sizing standards vary not only from manufacturer to manufacturer, but also from one style of bra to another.
+Implants are actually measured in cubic centimeters, also called “cc.”
+Bra sizing standards vary not only from manufacturer to manufacturer but also from one style of bra to another.
 Cubic centimeters are standardized—just like inches or pounds—so there is no confusion.

-Schedule a consultation.
+- Schedule a consultation.
 This is the time to show your surgeon the before-and-after photos that appeal to you.
 At this point I usually offer my professional opinion on what implants will be best for you, given your body type and lifestyle.
+Depending on the position of your breasts, I may also recommend a breast lift to enhance your results.
 I will then use the photos that you provide to create a surgical plan that is safe, practical, and attractive.